 Alcohol, which is essentially fermented sugar, can have the same effects.
 Not to mention the hangovers.
-It can also disrupt your sleep which we said in tip #2 was important.
+It can also disrupt your sleep which is essential for your travel health.

 These are the greatest things since sliced bread.
 Yes, I love these things that much.
 Before giving Kor Shots a try, I’d never heard of wellness shots.
-They are essentially concentrated, cold pressed doses of “the good stuff” that helps address certain needs.
+They are essentially concentrated, cold-pressed doses of “the good stuff” that help address certain needs.
 They have a variety of mixes including Detox, Vitality, and Gut Check but my favorites are the Potent-C and Wellness shots.

-Potent-C contains Sea Buckthorn.
-Call me boring but I’d never heard of it until I discovered Kor but apparently it is a magical little fruit.
+Potent-C contains Sea Buckthorn which is a magical little fruit.
 It is the only berry in the world that contains all the omegas [3, 6, 7, and 9] and contains 12 times more Vitamin C than an orange.
 The shot also contains pineapple juice, orange juice, lemon juice, camu camu powder, and baobab powder all of which provide their own health benefits.

 While the Potent-C shot is sweet, the Wellness shot is a spicy kick in the junk.
 Okay, not literally but it is pretty zingy.
-It contains coconut water, lemon juice, ginger juice, and….. wait for it…… cayenne pepper.
-Yeah, you read that right.
-You drink pepper.
-BUT it is worth it, I promise!
+It contains coconut water, lemon juice, ginger juice, and cayenne pepper.
+Yes, that’s right – you drink pepper.
+But it is worth it, I promise!